-At the beginning of the school year if transportation is required, parents select one bus stop at which a student is to be picked up and dropped off.
+Bus transportation services are available for students residing in identified areas in our school district.
+At the beginning of the school year, if transportation is offered based on student residence, parents select one bus stop at which a student is to be picked up and dropped off.
 Students are not permitted to ride any other bus.
 Exceptions must be approved no less than one day in advance by the school principal.

 While students are on the bus, they are under the supervision of the bus driver.
 In most cases, bus discipline problems can be handled by the bus driver.
 In the case of a written disciplinary referral, student bus problems will be investigated and handled by the RGS administration.
 Students are expected to follow all school rules while on the bus.
-Students may be suspended from riding the school bus for up to 10 consecutive school days for violating school rules or for engaging in other gross disobedience or misconduct.
+Students may be suspended from riding the school bus for up to 10 consecutive school days for violating school rules or for engaging in gross disobedience or misconduct.
 The school board may suspend the student from riding the school bus for a period in excess of 10 days for safety reasons.
 The district's regular suspension procedures shall be used to suspend a student's privilege to ride a school bus.